 After you start tracking particular UX metrics in correlation to your business KPIs, make sure that you repeat calculations over a period of time to observe trends and get a better idea of what’s working and what is erroneous.

 Moving further ahead, you would like to work on benchmarking the key aspects, features, and tasks to improve the overall user experience.
-With a fair idea of important tasks, features, and aspects of your product, you can begin on improvisation plan.
-Frequent iterations, A/B and multivariate testing should reflect the context of each modification implemented in terms of UX as well as its corresponding KPI.
+With a fair idea of important tasks, features, and aspects of your product, you can begin an improvisation plan.
+Frequent iterations, A/B, and multivariate testing should reflect the context of each modification implemented in terms of UX as well as its corresponding KPI.
 The entire process keeps your UX strategy on track and in alignment with business goals.

 It should be also noted that measuring UX is an ongoing process.
 Periodic UX audits should be performed to evaluate the right methods and metrics.
 With a solid plan of action and fair evaluation of UX strategy using the UX metrics, your products can keep the users happy and scale higher profits.